Harrison Bader Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 17th in the league.
+- The Padres pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (3.92).
+- The Padres have the 10th-ranked team ERA across all league pitching staffs (3.88).

-- The Padres rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).
+- The Padres rank 11th in baseball in home runs allowed (56 total, 1.1 per game).

-- The righty's most recent appearance came on Sunday against the Boston Red Sox, when he threw six scoreless innings while allowing five hits.
+- The right-hander's most recent time out came on Tuesday against the Washington Nationals, when he tossed six innings, surrendering three earned runs while giving up six hits.

-- The 31-year-old has an ERA of 3.58, with 8 strikeouts per nine innings, in nine games this season.
-Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.